BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[Wind spirits dance around them, singing in ancient languages\]

-\[They arrive at a platform of clouds where the Ancient Noaidi floats\]
+\[They arrive at a platform of clouds where the Ancient Thaum floats\]

-\[The Noaidi now appears younger and more vibrant\]
+\[The Thaum now appears younger and more vibrant\]

-ANCIENT NOAIDI: \*You have grown strong in spring\'s ways.
+ANCIENT THAUM: \*You have grown strong in spring\'s ways.
 Now witness how seasons first changed.\*

 \[Vision shows the first transition from Spring to Summer\]

 \[The delicate balance of wind, water, and sunlight in perfect harmony\]

-ANCIENT NOAIDI: \*The breath of spring guides new life.
+ANCIENT THAUM: \*The breath of spring guides new life.
 Direct it wisely.\*

 \[Sleeping animal forms appear in the clouds\]